Helpful How-To: Teaching Kids About Money

 Aim to teach your kids the benefits of saving.
 When appropriate, consider opening their first savings account to allow them to manage the account under your watch.
 Encourage kids to “pay themselves first” when they receive money, make deposits regularly, and give their balance time to grow.

 Fortunately, many financial institutions take it upon themselves to make the process fun and rewarding for all.
-At A+FCU, for instance, there are special accounts for youth that encourage kids to save by having special resources, prizes, and events available to them.
+At A+FCU, for instance, youth are encouraged to save by having special resources, prizes, and events available to them.

 Set The Example